yodobrin/custom-metrics-emitter/README.md

    2. Azure Storage
    3. Azure Application Insights (optional)
 2. Producer and Consumer sample application for Azure Event hub [code example](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-dotnet-standard-getstarted-send?tabs=passwordless%2Croles-azure-portal)
-3. Decide on one of the two options for authentication:
-   - Service Principal (Azure AD -App Registration)
-   - User Managed Identity
-- Once decided on the authentication method - the chosen identity should get the following roles:
-  - `Monitoring Metrics Publisher` role for Azure Event Hub
-  - `Azure Event Hubs Data Owner` role for Azure Event Hub
-  - `Storage Blob Data Reader` for Azure Storage

 ## Build and Publish
 The solution can be deployed on either Azure Container App or any other Azure service which able to host container solution and has User Managed Identity support (in case this is the selected authentication method - see above).